dsoprea/ApnsPlistCsr/README.md

 # Comments

 Special thanks to [mdmvendorsign](https://github.com/grinich/mdmvendorsign).
-Though I can't be sure of its validity, it provided something to start from.
+Though it may not be valid, it provided something to start from.